conjectures/Engineering_84_business_week/task_01_tdd_bread_factory/README.md

 ### Intalling and running
 To run the naan factory do the following:

-import naan_factory
+- Import naan_factory
-run_factory()
+- run_factory()
-TDD - test driven development
+- Use TDD - test driven development
-write the test
+- Write the test
-run it, and read the error
+- Run it, and read the error
-code and make it pass the test this helps with:
+- Code and make it pass the test

+This helps with:
 - Stop over engineering
 - Maintainable code
 - Reduce technical debt
 - Goes well with agile and working code
 - errors can be your guide in complex systems

-How it works is that we write unit tests.
+How it works: write unit tests.

 Unit Tests
 Test single pieces of code.
 Like a function.

-base of a test
+### Base of a test
 Usually has 3 phases.
-- setup phase (know variables)
+- Setup phase (know variables)
-- calling of the function / piece of code with know variables
+- Calling of the function / piece of code with know variables
-- asserting for expect output
+- Asserting for expect output

-User stories for Naan Factory
+## User stories for Naan Factory
-#1
-As a user, I can use the make dough with 'water' and 'flour' to make 'dough'.
+1. As a user, I can use the make dough with 'water' and 'flour' to make 'dough'.

-#2
-As a user, I can use the bake dough with dough to get naan.
+2. As a user, I can use the bake dough with 'dough' to get naan.

-#3
-As a user, I can user the run factory with water and flour and get naan.
+3. As a user, I can use the run factory with water and flour and get naan.

-Acceptance Criteria
+## Acceptance Criteria
-you have written tests
+- You have written tests
-test pass
+- Test pass
-you have written more test to make sure everything works as indented all user stories are satisfied code does not break code has exit condition
+- You have written more test to make sure everything works as indented
+- All user stories are satisfied
+- Code does not break
+- Code has exit condition
-DOD if followed
+- DOD if followed

+## Solution